Triex/0x1/BuildOptimisation.md

 - **UTILITIES-FIRST**: Always check existing utils before creating new functions
 - **PARALLEL BY DEFAULT**: Use Promise.all() unless sequential execution required
 - **ERROR BOUNDARIES**: Comprehensive error handling with graceful fallbacks
+- Ensure `build-framework.ts` is building the appropriate files, no extra and none missing from our changes.

 ### **🚀 Performance Requirements**
 - **SUB-50MS BUILDS**: Target <50ms build times through parallel processing